jharrington22/nginx-php-wordpress-mysql-docker/README.md

 ## About

-Setup a local development environment for Wordpress using Nginx, PHP-FPM, Wordpress and MYSQL docker containers.
+Setup a local development environment for Wordpress using Nginx, PHP-FPM and MYSQL docker containers.

-This repository uses docker-compose to link everything together.
+A deploy script builds the both the nginx and php-fpm containers and links them together.

+You should edit your code in the below "WORDPRESS_DIR" directory and then run the deploy script push it to docker.

-The only required configuration is to set the environment variable `WORDPRESS_DIR` which will tell the php-fpm container where the core wordpress files are located on your local machine.
+There are only two required configuration elements to get this running for OSX and Windows.
+The first is setting the environment variable `WORDPRESS_DIR` which will tell the php-fpm container where the wordpress code is located and the other is the IP of the docker-machine.

+NOTE: If you are using Linux you don't need to add the IP of the docker-machine since this will be localhost.

 eg.

+Set wordpress source directory
 `export WORDPRESS_DIR=/Users/jharrington/wordpress`

+Set local shell ENV
+`eval "$(docker-machine env docker-vm)"`

+Set your host file to point to docker-machine
+`echo "$(docker-machine ip docker-vm) dockerhost" | sudo tee -a /etc/hosts`

 ## Wordpress